 This website is very simple to use.
 To search just click on either of the two tabs on the menu bar.
 One is labeled “Busqueda Sencilla” and the other “Busqueda Abanzada”.

-To get an idea of how to use this database just use it and enter all your known ancestors form Spain to the ones that migrated to Mexico from Spain or of it’s colonies.
+To get an idea of how to use this database just use it and enter all your known ancestors from Spain to the ones that migrated to Mexico from Spain or of its colonies.

 If interested you can see the short video that I made about this resource.

-Short Video showing you the Search Options and Example of finding my own ancestor in PARES:
+Here is a short video showing you the search options and example of finding my own ancestor in PARES:

 - http://pares.mcu.es/ – The Portal to the State Archives of Spain.